Many research studies have shown a strong association between low TSH and low bone mineral density or osteoporosis.

 Yet these Low-TSH-risk studies routinely exclude Free T3 hormone measurement; it exists in perhaps 1% of studies on this question.

 Even in studies that do measure Free T3, it is incorrectly viewed as an entirely separate hormone to be judged in isolation from Free T4, which is not physiological: it is not how the body judges it.
+The FT3:FT4 ratio should be a variable in addition to FT3.

 If you don’t measure Free T3, then as a researcher you are blind both to the T3 level and to the T3:T4 ratio and how they influence health.